dslab-epfl/svshi/README.md

 To install SVSHI on Windows:

 1. Download the latest version `.zip` file from the [Releases](https://github.com/dslab-epfl/smartinfra/releases) page
+2. Setup `python3` by executing the script `setup-python3.ps1`.
+This sets up a `python3` alias if it does not exist and installs `pip`.
+> Make sure you add the path asked by `pip` to your `Path` environment variable!
+3. Reboot your computer.
-2. Unzip it, move the folder to the desired installation site, then run the following scripts inside it:
+4. Unzip the SVSHI archive, move the folder to the desired installation site.
+Then run the `install.ps1` script inside the unzipped folder to install the program.
-   - `create_svshi_home_env_var.bat` to create the SVSHI_HOME environment variable
-   - `install.bat` to install the program
+5. Reboot your computer.

-> IMPORTANT! use Powershell or the new Windows Terminal to run these scripts!
+> IMPORTANT! use Powershell to execute the scripts!

-To update SVSHI, you just need to do the first two steps.
+To update SVSHI, you just need to do step 4.
 However, do not forget to move `app_library` inside the old `svshi` folder in the new one before replacing.

 ### From sources